 - Mutation in this gene can be inherited from either parent.

-- Mutations in the PALB2 gene are associated with an increased risk of pancreatic and female breast cancers and perhaps male breast cancer.
-The exact cancer risks associated with PALB2 mutations are not well defined at this time.
+- Mutations in the PALB2 gene are associated with an increased risk of pancreatic and female breast cancers (up to 58% lifetime risk) and perhaps male breast and other cancers.
+The exact pancreatic cancer risks associated with PALB2 mutations are not well defined at this time.

-- Germline mutations in the PALB2 gene have been identified in ~1-3% of familial breast cancer cases and ~3-4% of familial pancreatic cancer cases.
+- Mutations in the PALB2 gene have been identified in ~1-3% of familial breast cancer cases and ~3-4% of familial pancreatic cancer cases.

-- M-PCS is a condition caused by a mutation in the CDKN2A gene.
+- M-PCS is a condition caused by certain mutations in the CDKN2A gene.

-- The main cancer risk in both M-PCS and MCS is for the development of early, and often multiple, cases of melanoma.
+- The main cancer risk in M-PCS is for the development of early, and often multiple, cases of melanoma.
 The risk may be as high as 76% by age 80 years of age.

 - Caused by mutations in the MLH1, MSH2, MSH6, PMS2 or EPCAM genes that can be inherited from either parent.